CRWP Members

 Oak Lodge Water Services was officially formed as of January 1st, 2017.
 Prior to January 2017, two districts serviced the Oak Grove area.
 Oak Lodge Water provided drinking water and Oak Lodge Sanitary provided sanitary sewer and surface water.
 In May 2016, voters in the district passed a measure to consolidate the two districts into a single district.

 The district serves approximately 33,000 people in the Oak Grove/Jennings Lodge communities, within 9 square miles.
 The distribution system includes four reservoirs with a combined capacity of 15.6 million gallons.
 The district operates three pump stations and is divided into three pressure zones.
 Customers are served by approximately 90 miles of water mains and pipes, nearly 700 fire hydrants, and 8,700 service connections.
 Oak Lodge is one of the owners of the North Clackamas County Water Commission treatment plant which treats water from the Clackamas River.
-For more information regarding Oak Lodge, Water District visit here.
+For more information regarding Oak Lodge Water Services visit here.

 *Sunrise Water Authority (City of Happy Valley and Damascus area)